ColdTea-Projects/SmplrAlarm/README.md

 Intents here that we require conveys a broadcast receiver.
 Please consult the following document to learn more about Broadcast Receivers:

 https://developer.android.com/guide/components/broadcasts

+!!!
+Notifications are updated in version 2.0.2.
+Please refer the section which lists the updates in version 2.0.2 !!!

 ### Adding intents